-It has been estimated that up to 10% of preschoolers and 25% of school-aged children have vision problems.
+An estimated 10% of preschoolers and 25% of school-aged children have vision problems.

-After that, annual eye exams are recommended for all children, to ensure their vision remains clear, and to check for refractive errors or other vision conditions that can impact their academic success.
+From 3 years old, annual eye exams are recommended for all children.
+This ensures your child's vision remains clear, and helps our Manhattan Beach eye doctors check for refractive errors or other vision conditions that can impact their academic success.

 Children with existing vision conditions, such as lazy eye or strabismus, as well as children who are at risk for certain vision problems, may need to have their eyes examined more frequently.

 Common risk factors for vision problems include:

 - Premature birth